BluesClue27/Scalable-static-websites/README.md

 - Include the newly created VPC and AZs
 - Attach to an existing load balancer and configure health checks to ensure instances are replaced if they fail
 - Set minimum and maximum desired capacity for your ASG

-## Why Build This?

-This project was created as a learning exercise to:

-1. Explore **AWS services** like VPC, Subnet, Internet Gateway, Route Tables, Application Load Balancers, Auto Scaling Groups, EC2, Security Groups.
-2. Explore other software like Apache Web Servers, Bash Scripts, HTML, CSS, Javascript.
-3. Understand how to implement secure, scalable, and cost-effective solutions for website hosting on the cloud.

 ## Deployment Verification
 - Visit the Load Balancer's DNS name in a browser to confirm the websites are accessible